 Within the National Park is a road that leads to the Italian Border.
 If you have a free afternoon I highly recommend you drive right up to the border because on the way is a pretty spectacular bridge called Napoleon bridge and also a Fortress which I talk about below.
 If you are a photographer you may find this location of particular interest.
 I think drone flyers would have a fantastic time here.

-The Fortress is on the same road at Napoleons Bridge and about a 10-minute drive from the border of Italy.
+The Fortress is on the same road at Napoleons Bridge.
+It’s about a 10-minute drive from the border of Italy.
 It’s totally abandoned which is a real shame.
 I didn’t see this place on any guidebooks or Google maps.
 We just simply drove past it and decided to go in and have a look for ourselves.
 It’s actually much bigger than it looks as most of it is underground which you cannot get into as those are the graves of those who lost their lives in the battle.
 On the opposite side of the road it continues on too and on the edge of the road is a monument to remember those who died.
-If you want to read more about the story of the Austrian fortress then read this.

 The Kozjak waterfall is quite popular but I was slightly disappointed.
-Maybe it was a mix of the horrible weather but in pictures it looked a lot different.
-I would love to go back on a summer’s day and see the difference because it has been named one of the most beautiful waterfalls in Slovenia.
-I did want to recommend this though as people seems to highly advise coming here and if it was the right conditions then I can see it’s a lovely place.
+Maybe it was a mix of the horrible weather but in pictures, it looked a lot different.
+I would love to go back on a summer’s day and see the difference.
+Because it has been named one of the most beautiful waterfalls in Slovenia.
+I did want to recommend this though as people seems to highly advise coming here.
+If it was the right conditions then I can see it’s a lovely place.
 The walk is really nice and before you veer to the right to continue towards the waterfall you can turn left and do a looping walk.
-You can also see the remains of World War 1 bunkers so if you’re in the area it’s worth stopping over for!
+You can also see the remains of World War 1 bunkers.
+If you’re in the area it’s worth stopping over for!

-Depending on which region you stay in here’s some budget-friendly options you should look at.
+Depending on which region you stay in here are some budget-friendly options you should look at:

 Ljubljana (From £9.50 a night)